wubw/wubw.github.io/content/post/2026/try agent skills in vs code.md

 When my wife suggested using an agent to automate this process, I thought it was a great idea.
 So, I spent about half an hour with Agent Skills to set up a basic version.

+First, I need to enable agent skills in VS Code
+To use skills, you must be on VS Code Insiders and enable the feature:
+1. Open VS Code Insiders
+2. Go to Settings → Search: chat.useAgentSkills
+3. Turn it ON

 Using the VS Code agent, I asked GitHub Copilot to generate Python files, such as book_rating_fetcher.py, to fetch the rating data.
 I was amazed at how well it understood my requirements—within 10 minutes, the code was ready.
 Here’s what I achieved:

 ```